Product set growth in virtual subgroups of mapping class groups: Introduction

 In finite groups, on the other hand, there is little interest in estimating $|U^n|$ for large powers of $n$, as this is bounded above by the size of the group, and so will eventually become constant.
 Instead, questions about group growth in this setting tend to focus on getting precise bounds on low powers, such as $|U^2|$ or $|U^3|$.

 The question we are interested in here combines aspects of these two cases.
 Our focus will be on infinite groups, and for $U$ a general finite subset we would like to estimate $|U^n|$ for every $n\in\mathbb{N}$.
-On the other hand, instead of being concerned with the asymptotic profile of $|U^n|$, we will be interested in getting a lower bound on $|U^n|$, with this lower bound dependent on the size of $U$.
-More specifically, we would like to answer the following question.
+On the other hand, instead of only being concerned with the asymptotic profile of $|U^n|$, we will be interested in getting an explicit lower bound on $|U^n|$, with this lower bound dependent on the size of $U$.